frtunikj/sdc_advanced_lane_finding/writeup.md

 #### 4. Identifying lane line pixels and fitting their positions with a polynomial

-To detect lane lines in the beginning i.e. in a first image (see detectLaneLines() in Step 2 of [04_lane_detection.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/04_lane_detection.ipynb)), first the X-coordinates in the image that most likely coincide with the left and the right lane lines are calcutated.
-Ths is done by unsing the peaks of the histogram taken along the X-axis at the bottom of the image.
+To detect lane lines in the beginning i.e. in a first image (see detectLaneLines() in Step 2 of [04_lane_detection.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/04_lane_detection.ipynb)), first the X coordinates in the image that most likely coincide with the left and the right lane lines are calcutated.
+Ths is done by using the peaks of the histogram taken along the X-axis at the bottom of the image.
 Next, a “sliding window algorithm” (window on top of the other) is used to search windows around for X-coordinates and retrieve the pixel positions for the lane line pixels.
 The pixels inside a window are marked as pixels of interest and added to the list of points in the lane (see getLaneIndices() and getLanePixelPositions() in Step 1 of [04_lane_detection.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/04_lane_detection.ipynb)).
 These steps can be repeated until the top of the lane in an image is reached.
 In this way all collected pixels in the next step are fed to the polyfit() function which gives out the coefficients of the 2nd degree polynomial (x = y^2 + By + C).
 This is done in the function detectLaneLines() in Step 2 of [04_lane_detection.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/04_lane_detection.ipynb).

 ![alt text][image18]